-- Only staff persons working at the Student Success Center have access to the files
+- Only staff persons working in Services for Students with Disabilities at the Student Success Center have access to the files.

 - A student may request to review the contents of his/her own file.
-This must be done in the presence of an Student Success Center staff member.
-All information in the file is the property of The Student Success Center
+This must be done in the presence of a Student Success Center staff member.
+All information in the file is the property of The Student Success Center.

-- The Student Success Center students may receive copies of only disability related records verifying the disability and the need for services and accommodation(s).
-Students must sign a release for the copies and an inventory list of all materials copied will be kept in the folder
+- The Student Success Center students may receive copies of only disability-related records verifying the disability and the need for services and accommodation(s).
+Students must sign a release for the copies.
+An inventory list of all materials copied will be kept in the student file.

 Periodically the Student Success Center is asked to provide information about students identified and served through the office.
 This data is reported in a manner that protects the identity of all students.
-The Family Education Rights and Privacy Act of 1974 (FERPA), also known as the Buckley Amendment, and the Americans with Disability Act of 1990 (ADA) do not allow faculty access to disability related information.
-The Citadel Student Success Center, may, however, communicate to faculty, information that a student has a documented disability and a need for accommodation(s).
+The Family Education Rights and Privacy Act of 1974 (FERPA), also known as the Buckley Amendment, and the Americans with Disability Act of 1990 (ADA) do not allow faculty access to disability-related information.
+The Citadel Student Success Center may inform faculty that a student has a documented disability and a need for accommodation(s).

 This Information Disclosure describes how disability information about a student who is registered with the Student Success Center may be used and disclosed and how students can obtain access to their information.
 Please review this information carefully.

-The Student Success Center values the privacy of its students and the confidentiality of the personal, education, and health information entrusted to us.
-In order to protect this privacy, we have policies and procedures in place to limit disclosures of personal information to those who play a role in the delivery of services to the student, those to whom the student has given permission, and/or those required by law or public safety to have access to the information.
+The Student Success Center values the privacy of its students and the confidentiality of the personal, educational, and health information entrusted to us.
+To protect this privacy, we have policies and procedures in place to limit disclosures of personal information to those who play a role in the delivery of services to the student, those to whom the student has given permission, and/or those required by law or public safety to have access to the information.

 - Signed release.
 Information related to disability accommodations may be disclosed to persons the student has designated in a signed Release of Information form.
 The student can add or delete names by completing a new Release of Information form at any time.

 - Legal requirements.
-Personal and/or documented disability information may be disclosed as required by court or administrative order, subpoena, discovery request, or other lawful process.
+Personal and/or documented disability information may be disclosed as required by a court or administrative order, subpoena, discovery request, or other lawful processes.
 It may also be disclosed when legally requested by national security, intelligence, and other federal officials.

 - Other uses.
 Disability information can be disclosed to the proper authorities to prevent/control injury or disability to the student or to others.
-Uses and disclosures of disability and personal information other then described above will be made only with the student's (your) written authorization.
-Such authorization when given may be revoked in writing by the student (you) at any time.
+Uses and disclosures of disability and personal information other than those described above will be made only with the student’s (your) written authorization.
+Such authorization, when given, may be revoked in writing by the student (you) at any time.

 The student also has certain rights related to his/her information retained in the Student Success Center.
 These include: